Program Code: GVOL0757U

 Passionate about achieving access to justice for those who have experienced domestic violence?
 Determined to reduce abuse against vulnerable groups like children, refugees and women?

-Complete the Introduction to Human Rights online course to kickstart your career in this diverse and fascinating field, and help tackle these global issues.
+Complete the Human Rights and Advocacy online course to kickstart your career in this diverse and fascinating field, and help tackle these global issues.
 This online course, which is offered in partnership with the University of Richmond and UNC Charlotte, incorporates key concepts, tools and terminology that are used to analyze the achievements and failures of justice systems.
 Throughout, you’ll study the skills that are needed to implement successful human rights initiatives.

-The curriculum of this introduction to human rights course has been shaped through two decades of GVI’s experience in running community development and women’s rights initiatives on bases around the world.
+The curriculum of this human rights and advocacy course has been shaped through two decades of GVI’s experience in running community development and women’s rights initiatives on bases around the world.
 You will also learn about the history of human rights and the milestone, the Universal Declaration of Human Rights (UDHR) as well as other key human rights treaties.
 As such, you will come away with a solid foundation of understanding surrounding key human rights issues, project funding, and managing social justice initiatives.

 Skills you’ll acquire